• Mental Health

 Potential Risks of Online CBT

 • Confidentiality: Knowing that the information a client shares with their therapist stays safe is paramount.
 A therapist could be conducting therapy in an unsecured location, they could be careless with client data, or they could utilize online services which are prone to breaches.
 In all cases, the client should seek providers who engage in measures to maintain privacy.
 Always have a conversation with your therapist about the risks before treatment to limit the challenges.
+The client may also have a hard time finding a quiet place to attend sessions, and may risk someone overhearing their session.

 • Rapport: In CBT, the therapeutic relationship is a valuable component.
-The risk of online treatment is that building a strong relationship with someone electronically will be more challenging than in-person.
+The risk of online treatment is that building a strong relationship with someone electronically can be more challenging than in-person.
 Plenty of these obstacles exist whether or not you meet online, so a person should be open and direct with their therapist to discuss issues.

 • Worsening symptoms: CBT can be an uncomfortable treatment style, at times, because the therapist may encourage someone to confront the situations that trigger stress.
 Entering into this process unprepared could lead to worsening symptoms.
 This risk is present with in-person and online CBT sessions, but assessing symptoms online may be more complex for the therapist.